Nagaura Station (Aichi)

 Nagaura Station (長浦駅, Nagaura-eki) is a railway station in the city of Chita, Aichi, Japan, operated by Meitetsu.

 Lines

 Nagaura Station is served by the Meitetsu Tokoname Line, and is located 17.8 kilometers from the starting point of the line at Jingū-mae.

 Station layout

-The station has dual opposed side platforms connected by an underground passage.
+The station has dual opposed side platforms connected by a level crossing.
 The station is unattended.